-Dr. Douglas Jensen, President, Bismarck State College, provided testimony regarding the committee's study of the workforce training centers in North Dakotathe state.
+Dr. Douglas Jensen, President, Bismarck State College, provided testimony regarding the committee's study of the workforce training centers in the state.
 He noted:

-- When the Legislative Assembly created the TrainND program in 1999, the ultimate objective was for the program to become self-sufficient. - Before implementing the proposed reorganization plan, the parties subject to the plan should consider collaborating with the director of CTE.
+- When the Legislative Assembly created the TrainND program in 1999, the objective was for the program to become self-sufficient. - Before implementing the proposed reorganization plan, the parties subject to the plan should consider collaborating with the Director of the Department of Career and Technical Education.

-Ms. Sara Vollmer, Dean, Continuing Education and TrainND Southwest, Bismarck State College, provided testimony regarding the committee's study of the workforce training centers in North Dakotathe state.
+Ms. Sara Vollmer, Dean, Continuing Education and TrainND Southwest, Bismarck State College, provided testimony regarding the committee's study of the workforce training centers in the state.
 She noted:

-- 44 percent of the state's covered employment liesis in western North Dakota, and the TrainND institutions at Bismarck State College and Williston State College trained 77 percent of those employees. - If the Legislative Assembly approves the proposed reorganization plan, an increased appropriation will be required.
+- 44 percent of the state's covered employment is in western North Dakota and the TrainND institutions at Bismarck State College and Williston State College trained 77 percent of those employees. - If the Legislative Assembly approves the proposed reorganization plan, an increased appropriation will be required.

-Dr. Rod Flanigan, President, North Dakota State College of Science, provided testimony (Appendix D) regarding the committee's study of the workforce training centers in North Dakotathe state.
+Dr. Rod Flanigan, President, North Dakota State College of Science, provided testimony (Appendix D) regarding the committee's study of the workforce training centers in the state.
 He noted:

-- At North Dakota State College of Science, 80 percent of students are enrolled in CTE programs. - Without additional funding, the proposed reorganization plan would debilitate the existing TrainND programs.
+- At the North Dakota State College of Science, 80 percent of students are enrolled in career and technical education programs. - Without additional funding, the proposed reorganization plan would debilitate the existing TrainND programs.